BrunoVictorFerreira/chess-system-java/README.md

 # Chess System - Java

-Chess system, made in java for studying structure e syntax of language
+Chess system, made in java for studying structure and syntax of language

 This Project is not compiled!